johnalison/obsidian-notes/Journal/29 September 2024 Sunday.md

 Some [[Gulag Archipelago]]

-Took Marlo to get notebook & suplies
+Took Marlo to get notebook & supplies